 Here are 13 Rules for Fighting Fair in Marriage

 Don’t Fight in Front of Your Kids.
-The most important rule is don’t fight in front of your kids.
+Emotional regulation is the bedrock of fair fighting in marriage, and the most important guideline.
+But the most important rule is don’t fight in front of your kids.
 Fighting in front of your kids is a particularly toxic behavior which has been carefully researched for decades.

 It’s some of the worst behaviors parents can engage in.
 New research has shown that even low levels of chronic conflict leave a lasting imprint, particularly on shy, introverted kids.